louiskwt/teach-myself-cs/programming/cs61a/NOTES.md

     1. def: binding computational process to a name
     2. you don't have to worry about the implementation, but you should know the expected behaviour
     3. naming doesn't matter in terms of correctness, but it matters for composition

+## Recursion

+A function is called recursive if the body of the function calls the funciton itself, either directly or indirectly

+- Anatomy of Recursive Functions

+    1. A base case
+    2. The recursive call

+Main point

+> Recursive functions express computation by simplifying problems incrementally.

+Verifying the correctness of a recursive function is a form of proof by induction

+    1. start by verifying the base case
+    2. substitute it with k + 1 to verify that it can work for k + 1 temrs

+Iterative Approach vs Recursive Approach

+    - In general, iterative functions must maintain some local state that changes throughout the course of implemntation
+    - Recursive functions, on the other hand, bind the values in different frames (recurive calls) without tracking the state.
+It avoids the nuisance of corretly assigning local names during iteration.

+Recursive fucntions can be easier to define correctly, but it's hard to recognize the process evolved by recursive functions.

+When a recursive procedure is divided among two funcitons that call each other, the functions are said to be mutually recurisve. (flipping back-and-forth between two functions in recursive calls)

+Mutually recursive functions can be turned into a single recursive function by breaking the abstraction boundary between the two functions